MadeByThePinsHub/handbook/handbook-src/community-hub/network-federation/index.md

 | [Haruka Aya] | `6a75b4a2-c58b-4814-b5ac-807855d8db34` | `/joinfed 6a75b4a2-c58b-4814-b5ac-807855d8db34` or `/subfed 6a75b4a2-c58b-4814-b5ac-807855d8db34` | Lagging behind 1000+ bans because the code that powers feds is a pile of shit code sum up together, they used to but not now due to the fact TCP db connection + DBLock make it take forever to import (up to 2 days) and hence why the bot itself is kinda slow.[^1] |
 | [Kigyō] | TBA | TBA | Because its repo is based from [Saitama (Stable)], we're gonna wait for any updates.
 | [Exusisa (Heroku Aya)] | TBA | TBA | Because its repo is based from [Haruka Aya], we're gonna wait for any updates.

-## Ban Reasons

-> See [our list](fedban-reasons.md) for valid ban reasons.
-We'll update this list as more reasons arise.

 [Rose]: https://t.me/MissRose_bot
 [Sophie (stable)]: https://t.me/rSophieBot